 Congratulations on your offer!
 You might be about to join one of the world’s best young universities, studying for a degree that’s designed to make you globally employable.

 It’s really important that you carefully read your offer letter and everything enclosed with it.
-This includes important information about tuition fees and other costs associated with studying at university, as well the student agreement and the next steps leaflet for January 2020 entry (pdf 67kb).
+This includes important information about tuition fees and other costs associated with studying at university, as well the student agreement and a next steps leaflet.

-We keep in touch regularly by email and send timely information to help you get ready for the start of term, so do add the domain bournemouth.ac.uk to your safe senders list to ensure all our emails get through to you.
+We will keep in touch with you regularly by email and send timely information to help you get ready for the start of term, so do add the domain bournemouth.ac.uk to your safe senders list to ensure all our emails get through to you.

 Accepting your offer